seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 \snippet doc/tutorial/pairwise_alignment/configurations.cpp gap_scheme

-To configure the scoring scheme and the gap scheme for the alignment algorithm you need to use the seqan3::align_cfg::scoring and respectively the seqan3::align_cfg::gap configurations.
-The seqan3::align_cfg::scoring is mandatory similar to the seqan3::align_cfg::mode configuration.
+To configure the scoring scheme and the gap scheme for the alignment algorithm you need to use the seqan3::align_cfg::scoring and the seqan3::align_cfg::gap configurations.
+The seqan3::align_cfg::scoring is mandatory - similarly to the seqan3::align_cfg::mode configuration.
 It would be wrong to assume what the default scoring scheme should be.
-If you do not provide these configurations the compilation will fail with a corresponding error message.
+If you do not provide these configurations, the compilation will fail with a corresponding error message.
 Not providing the gap scheme is ok.
 In this case the default initialised gap scheme will be used for the alignment computation.